-Getting simple, practical guidance on addiction help near Llandaff North is difficult....but not impossible.
+Getting simple, practical guidance on addiction treatment near Llandaff North is difficult....but not impossible.

 We'll start with:

-At the point of crisis we have found that rehab is the best approach available among the primary care needs of people who are in active addiction.
-Although, you will need to apply yourself to the rehab process.
+At the point of crisis we have found that inpatient rehab is the best approach available among the primary care needs of people who are in active addiction.
+But, a rehab centre is only part of the way to success.

 It is only your first step on a long journey.